Quick answer

 - Not comparable across industries: Comparing a utility's P/E of 12x to a tech company's 40x is meaningless.
 Compare only against direct sector peers with similar growth rates.

-- Ignores growth rate: The PEG ratio (P/E divided by EPS growth rate) adjusts for growth and enables fairer comparison between companies growing at different rates.
+- Ignores growth rate: The PEG ratio (P/E divided by annual EPS growth rate) adjusts for this and enables fairer comparison between companies growing at different rates.
 A P/E of 30x for a company growing at 30%/year (PEG = 1.0) may be cheaper than a P/E of 15x for a company growing at 5%/year (PEG = 3.0).
+See the PEG section above for the full framework.

 What is the P/E ratio?